NemesisDrone/Air/docs/source/docs/components/nemesis_utilities.rst

     * - Modules
       - Purposes

     * - :ref:`ipc <docs/components/nemesis_utilities/ipc>`
       - Exposes the `IpcNode` class used by each component to communicate together.

+    * - :ref:`component <docs/components/nemesis_utilities/component>`
+      - Exposes the `Component` class used to create a microservice running in its own process.